-You should initially contact the person in the Directorate you have been dealing with.
-If they cannot deal with the matter to your satisfaction they will then treat your enquiry as a complaint and pass it to a more senior officer.
+You should initially contact the person in CRD you have been dealing with.
+If they cannot deal with the matter to your satisfaction, they will then treat your enquiry as a complaint and pass it to a more senior officer.

 Your complaint will be thoroughly investigated and you will be sent a written response within 10 working days of it being received.
 If, however, we are unable to send out a final response within that timescale we will contact you to let you know why and when you may expect to know the outcome.